erikrowens/Le-Wagon-Case-Study/README.md

 model.

 ## Data
-* The data is essentially JUNK...haha.
+* The data is rather 'messy' with lots of NA...haha.
 * Targets are not balanced
 * There are a lot of columns, 43 in total and many of them have a lot of NA values (see Preprocessing for details).
 I dropped the columns that have more than 30%